matthewcook333/AnimatedArt-notebook/December 7.md

 The path now hides on "Done", which is good.
 One issue is that I am removing the layer by checking if it is a CAShapeLayer, which is fine for now, but once I add the ability to draw it will be an issue.
 Currently looking into how I can make drawn pictures animated.
 It seems like it will not be too bad, as I can simply make the CGPath drawn into a CAShapeLayer and make that the "CurrentAnimatable".
 I need to see if there is some way to add keys possibly to each sublayer, or when removing paths, I could first check to make sure it is not "Animatable" type so that I do not remove those.

+***12/5***

+Having a fair bit of trouble understanding the ImageContexts correctly to try to get an image as the contents of the Animatable.
+I finally got it so that I could make a UIImage out of the ImageContext I make using the drawn path, but setting that to the contents of the Animatable is not doing anything, even when forcing the layer to redisplay.
+Still investigating this issue, currently trying to override the display function for Animatable but having issues with contents being nil for some reason.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do